 Stumped about what small token of appreciation to take to a holiday open house, a close friend’s party, or your annual family gathering this festive season?
-Consider gifting the host and hostess with a traditional winter flowering houseplant as a long-lasting reminder of your thoughtfulness.
+Consider gifting the host and hostess with a traditional winter-flowering houseplant as a long-lasting reminder of your thoughtfulness.

 One of the most popular holiday houseplants associated with our wintertime holidays is the colorful Poinsettia, named in honor of South […]

 Defining an herb can be so confusing.
 Botanists say if something is “herbaceous” it is a seed-bearing, non-woody stemmed plant, but this term refers to all non-woody flowering plants.
 Herbalists, consider plants to be herbs as long as their leaves or stems benefit mankind in some way as medicine, dye, pest deterrents, perfumes, or, for our most popular modern herbs, for flavoring food.
-(A spice, in contrast, is […]
+(A spice, […]